Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 	 Decision Neuroscience Lab's code

-	 This is a block comment!
+	 I am a block comment!

 	 This code does nothing.